Unfortunately, very few professionals in the fitness industry have any idea this storm is upon us.

 We might get a little wet, but it will be business as usual for the most part.

 But this is not your simple sprinkle.
 This is a full-on downpour.
 A torrential rain.
 A deluge.
 And many are going to be swept under by the coming flood.
 Maybe right now, you are wondering if your business will be ready for this next wave.
 There are four factors that we believe will create this Perfect Storm.

 - Lots of discretionary spending power.

-- Incredible interest in staying healthy.
+- Great interest in staying healthy.

 - Low competition.

-One of the fears that many trainers have in building their business around an older clientele is that they will lose their current younger clients or will be viewed as the “senior citizen” program.
+One of the fears many trainers have in building their business around an older clientele is that they will lose their current younger clients or be viewed as the “senior citizen” program.
 So they see focusing on the mature client as a potential negative to their business.

-However, if done correctly you can completely flip it on its head and make the mature focus a magnet for attracting younger clients that we likely never would have otherwise.
+However, if done correctly, you can completely flip it on its head and make the mature focus a magnet for attracting younger clients that we likely never would have otherwise.